-Applicant Details (as in passport) TITLE Mr TEL.
-(AH) ( ) TEL.
-(BH) ( ) Mobile Tel: EMAIL address Date of birth / / GENDER Male Female Passport Number Expiry date/ / Nationality Colour copy of my current valid passport enclosed Travel Plans I wish ASA to book my airfare, please contact me to discuss my options.
-Business Class Economy Class I plan to leave Australia before the tour commences.
-Planned departure date I will be arranging my airfare independently and taking the Land Content Only option.
-Frequent Flyer Membership # Name of Airline Airline Seat preference (please note request only) Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion Meals I do not have any specific dietary requests Fish poultry red meat dairy products eggs pork nuts Allergies: Refer to the Medical Information Other Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour with ASA Name Relationship to Traveller Address TEL.
-(AH) ( ) TEL.
-(BH) ( ) Mobile Tel:
+a tour confirmation.
+Applicant Details (as in passport) TITLE Mr POSTCODE Passport Number Expiry date/ Nat Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a co • Covid Certificate Travel Plans I plan to leave Australia before the tour commences.
+Planned departure date/ I will be arranging my airfare independently and taking the Land Content Only option Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for I am travelling: on my own with a friend/family member Travel Companion r sole occupancy Meals Please X the box if you CAN NOT eat any of the local Information □ I do not have any specific dietary requests □ fish □ poultry □ red meat □ eggs □ pork □ nuts □ Allergies: Refer to the Medical Information □ Other □ Description Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour work.
+Name Relationship to Traveller Address